 Customizing

-We have tried many different variations and combinations over the past few months, and this is simply our personal favorite texture.
-However here are some options for customizing:
+I've tried many different variations and flour blends, and this recipe reflects my personal favorite texture.
+But here are some additional options for customizing the flour:

-- Gluten-free flour options: I use Bob's Red Mill gluten-free all-purpose flour.
-You can use 1 cup oat flour + 1 cup almond flour, but we found them to be slightly crumbly this way.
+Gluten-free flour: I use Bob's Red Mill gluten-free all-purpose flour.
+You can use 1 cup oat flour + 1 cup almond flour, but I found them to be slightly crumbly this way.

-- Nut-free version: Omit both the almond flour and all-purpose flour, and use 2 cups oat flour for your base.
-We find this results in denser (but still very tasty!) waffles.
+Nut-free version: Omit both the almond flour and all-purpose flour, and use 2 cups oat flour for your base.
+I find this results in denser (but still very tasty!) waffles.

-You will simply whisk together the batter in a large bowl, then pour each serving on your pre-warmed waffle maker.
+Batter: You'll whisk together the batter in a large bowl, then pour each serving on your pre-warmed waffle maker.
+It's best to let the batter sit for a few minutes before using.

 Serving

-Freezing: I have not tested these as a freezer meal, but I suspect they would do well.
+Freezing: I haven't tested these as a freezer meal, but I'm guessing they'd do well.
 I'd suggest allowing them to cool completely, then place in a freezer-friendly airtight bag or container with lid.
 Then toast from frozen in a toaster or toaster oven when ready to enjoy.

 For more inspiration, also browse all vegan breakfast recipes or gluten-free recipes.